 Hire a Home Health Aide to Reduce Caregiver Stress.

 In her book, To Survive Caregiving: A Daughter’s Experience, A Doctor’s Advice, Dr. Cheryl Woodson describes her own experiences with caregiver stress.
 One of her biggest pieces of advice is not to forget that you have needs.
 You cannot be Superman and do it all, and there is no shame in hiring help when you need it.
 Professional home health aides can provide excellent, compassionate care for your loved ones.

 Caregiving can be burdensome when you are stressed out and struggling to balance that role with your life.
-But, when you are refreshed and taking care of yourself, it can be a wonderful way to bond with your loved one.
+However, wonderful bonding with your loved one best happens when you are refreshed and taking care of yourself.
 For more ideas on how to care for yourself or your caregiving friend, contact us.

-At the David York Agency, we are dedicated to providing the resources, advice, and high-quality home healthcare services that can make caregiving more manageable.
-For more information on David York Agency’s qualified, compassionate caregivers, contact us at 718.376.7755.
-A free phone consultation can help you decide what services might be best.
-Our aim is to provide you and your loved one and the support you need to manage.
+At the David York Agency, we are dedicated to providing the resources, advice, and high-quality home healthcare services that can make caregiving more manageable and ameliorate your caregiver stress.

 David York Agency Home Healthcare Can Help Seniors